 Welcome to the Industrial Punk "How To" guide on making your own custom liveries for Project Cars 2.
-There are just a couple of things you need to get your custom designs onto your favourite cars in Project Cars 2.
+There are just a few things you need to get your custom designs onto your favourite cars.
 Here is what you will need:

 After you have chosen which car you wish to make custom livery for, download the appropriate Original Paint Template File from the Slightly Mad Studios forum page - PSD files here.
 You will need to register an account with the forum to download files.